tests-always-included/grunt-if-missing/README.md

 I used [grunt-curl] to download an external dependency.
 That task would get executed often, but the file did not need to get downloaded again if it already existed.
 With this plugin I am able to execute a task if it is currently missing its "dest" file.

+Another project uses a git submodule as a dependency and needs to build it once before using it.
+This plugin is able to determine if a file exists and will use [grunt-run] to start a build that will generate the necessary files.
+Once they exist they won't need to get rebuilt.

 Usage
 -----